Michael Bruce

 What I did with the camera and how we edited it and put it on the screen, it made me go: ‘I can make anything happen if I put my mind to it’ - even if it later seems like I didn't do it!
 I go: ‘I did it.
 That was me.’
 It wasn't just some fancy equipment.
 I had one camera, a few friends, a cheap microphone, and it looked good.
 It just makes me go: ‘Imagine what I could do with just a bit better.’
 So yeah, I can make anything happen if I put my mind to it.

-MIchael Bruce beneath a blossoming tree
+Michael Bruce beneath a blossoming tree

 Which aspects of your course have most helped your career development, and why?